jcollado/aria-ng/README.md

 written back to files.

 It is furthermore possible to use ARIA in order to generate a complete TOSCA profile programmatically, in Python, and then write it to files.
+The same technique can be used to convert from one DSL (parse it) to another (write it).

 The parser has three phases, represented by packages and classes in the API: